 Here are some examples of the process historians used in the industrial automation field:

-Different historians typically have varying features and capabilities.
+Different historians utilized in the industrial automation settings typically have varying features and capabilities.
 Some of them are focused on the collection of time series data, but have either no or very limited data processing capabilities.
 In order to process and utilize what was collected by a historian, organizations often use additional tools or specialized platforms designed to simplify the process of integration, organization and visualization of industrial data, such as Clarify.

-Alarm handling is another important aspect of SCADA systems implementation that should be mentioned.
+Alarm handling is another important aspect of SCADA systems implementation in industrial automation environments that should be mentioned.

 An alarm is a message or notification that is sent when certain alarm conditions are satisfied to inform the human operator.
 Alarming is one of the most important functions of SCADA systems.
 The conditions for alarm events can be both explicit (specific rules that trigger the alarm) and implicit (the SCADA system automatically monitors various parameters and activates alarms in the case of abnormalities).